open-telemetry/opentelemetry-dotnet-instrumentation/docs/iis-instrumentation.md

 ## Setup

-Use the `OpenTelemetry.DotNet.Auto.psm1"` PowerShell module to setup automatic instrumentation for IIS:
+Use the `OpenTelemetry.DotNet.Auto.psm1"` PowerShell module to set up automatic instrumentation for IIS:

 ```powershell
 # Import the module